 Value-function dependence is another central idea in prospect theory.
 Importantly, the shape of the value function is non-linear.
-From an analytical point of view, we consider this is the feature that out trumps the normative expectations contained in standard expected-value theories.
-Formally, the asymmetrical curvature of the value-function explains why individuals have risk-averse behaviors in choices among gains but risk-acceptant behaviors in choices among losses .
+From an analytical point of view, we consider this to be the feature that trumps the normative expectations contained in standard expected-value theories.
+Formally, the asymmetrical curvature of the value-function explains why individuals exhibit risk-averse behaviors in choices among gains but risk-acceptant behaviors in choices among losses .
 In the domain of gains, the concavity of the value function encourages risk aversion by undervaluing the probability of success of a gamble relative to a certain outcome (underweighting).
 However, in the domain of losses, the convexity of the value function encourages risk-seeking behaviors by exaggerating the probabilities of rare but catastrophic losses (overweighting) .
-Typical examples are individuals who tend to underweight likely events such as heart attacks (not changing diet) but overweight rare events such as a plane crash (praying before landing).
+Typical examples are individuals who tend to underweight likely events such as a heart attack (not changing diet) but overweight rare events such as a plane crash (praying before landing).
 Unlike theories based on expected-value calculations, explains that the process of underweighting of likely events contributes to risk aversion, while very unlikely events are overweighted “quite grossly or neglected altogether” (see also ).

 In prospect theory, both reference dependence and the shape of the value function lead to a more accurate description of decision-making under risk.
-In fact, experimental evidence consistently finds evidence about decision-makers distorting probabilities in a non-linear way .
-In particular, the evidence suggests that in the domain of losses, risk-seeking decision-makers take disproportionate risks to avoid certain losses, while in the domain of gains, risk-averted decision-makers are excessively eager to secure gains .
+In fact, experimental evidence consistently finds evidence of decision-makers distorting probabilities in a non-linear way .
+In particular, the evidence suggests that in the domain of losses, risk-seeking decision-makers take disproportionate risks to avoid certain losses, while in the domain of gains, risk-averse decision-makers are excessively eager to secure gains .
 This is explained because decision-makers “have difficulty with probability at extreme ranges” .
-Finally, it is important to note that while attitudes toward risk are usually portrait as aspects of personality , prospect theory is not a personality theory, that is, it is not necessary to know about the individual personality traits of decision-makers in order to predict behavior (, )
+Finally, it is important to note that while attitudes toward risk are usually portrayed as aspects of personality , prospect theory is not a personality theory; that is, it is not necessary to know about the individual personality traits of decision-makers in order to predict behavior (, )

 The implications for vote buying are considerable.
-In sharp contrast to traditional vote-buying theories, prospect theory predicts that clientelist parties should buy votes when they are probable winners or have experienced important losses in the past.
+In sharp contrast to traditional vote-buying theories, prospect theory posits that clientelist parties will likely buy votes when they are probable winners or have experienced important losses in the past.

-Clientelist parties should buy more votes when they are probable winners because decision-makers will exaggerate the small probability of losing the election.
-We expect vote buying to be higher in favorable electoral scenarios by making vote buying an attractive strategy due to the absolute aversion and intolerance to the (small) probability of losing the election.
-The mechanics of such decision-making process should then make clear that there is no “wasting” when buying votes while in the domain of gains.
+Clientelist parties will likely buy more votes when they are probable winners because decision-makers will exaggerate the small probability of losing the election.
+We expect vote buying to be an attractive strategy in favorable electoral scenarios due to the absolute aversion and intolerance to the (small) probability of losing the election.
+The mechanics of such a decision-making process should then make clear that there is no “wasting” when buying votes while in the domain of gains.
 This expectation is consistent with prospect theory.
 In fact, empirical studies confirm that “actors perceive themselves to be in the domain of losses more often than we would normally expect,” even if they are not (; see also ).
-This implies that loss aversion explains why decision-makers are more concerned to prevent a decline than to increase gains (, see also ).
+This implies that loss aversion explains why decision-makers are more concerned with preventing a decline than increasing gains (, see also ).
 To sum, when things are going well electorally, clientelist political parties will tend to buy more votes because “future losses hurt more than future gains gratify” .